UdenVH/GetCleanData_PeerAssessment/Codebook.md

 # Project codebook "tidied Samsung Galaxy S smartphone data-set"

+## Data source

+The data was obtained from the Coursera page for the Peer assessment of the course "Getting and Cleaning Data" by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD.
+The following link points to a full description which is available at the UCI site where the data was obtained: [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+The original measurement data can be downloaded at: [UCI dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+The description of the original measurement data set can be found on the UCI site [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+This document extends on that description with a description of the tidied data set.

 ## Variables

 This paragraph describes type of variables in the tidied data set.